On expansions for nonlinear systems, error estimates and convergence issues: Refined error estimates for scalar-input affine systems

 The goal of this section is to improve, in this particular framework, the error estimates of the previous section: the new bound is not expressed in terms of $\|u\|_{L^1}$ but in terms of the $L^\infty$ norm of the time-primitive of the input, which heuristically corresponds to the $W^{-1,\infty}$ norm of $u$.

 This refined estimate is somehow optimal in the scale of Sobolev spaces (as shown by the one dimensional system $\dot{x}(t)=u(t)$) and specific to the scalar-input case (see \cref{sec:u1.multi}).

-Lowering the Sobolev regularity required on the input is of paramount interest for applications in control theory (see e.g.\ \cite{MR3741402}) and might also be useful for applications to stochastic ODEs where the input is a noise with low regularity (see e.g.\ \cite{MR981567}).
+Lowering the Sobolev regularity required on the input is of paramount interest for applications in control theory (see e.g.\ \cite{MR3741402}) and might also be useful for applications to stochastic differential equations where the input is a noise with low regularity (see e.g.\ \cite{MR981567}).

 \begin{definition}[Integrated input] Let $T > 0$ and $u \in L^1((0,T);\K)$.
 In this section, $U$ always denotes the time-primitive of $u$ vanishing at zero, i.e.\ defined by $U(t) := \int_0^t u(s) \dd s$ for $t \in [0,T]$. \end{definition}